 How to Decide Where to Live After Freshman Year

-After your first year in college, you’ll have plenty of options for new living spaces like Greek housing, fancy dorms and off-campus housing.
-Here are some things to consider when choosing your living arrangements:
+After your first year of living on campus, you’ll have plenty of options for new living spaces like Greek housing, fancy dorms and off-campus housing.
+Here are some things to consider when choosing your living arrangements.

 Think with Your Stomach